 While experience is one of the greatest teachers, regardless of your chosen profession, some people were just born with a career-specific disposition.
 Facility managers must juggle many moving parts and do so with ease and confidence.
 It takes a special kind of person to rise to the top in their career as a facilities manager.
-We have come up with 15 attributes those born to be an facilities management professional possess.
+Facility managers are qualified to lead innovation in the workplace.
+We have come up with 15 attributes those born to be a facilities management professional possesses.
 How many of these describe you?

 - You could fix things before you could walk.
 Some people are just born with the mind to “fix.”
 From your favorite broken toy to a problem-solving exercise, you always confronted the issue head-on and without question.